-Unlike the other sections, where keywords were the first priority, in this section, the pages of the analyzed domain is the first priority.
+Unlike the other sections, where keywords were the first priority, the pages of the analyzed domain are the first priority in this section.

 The Organic Traffic table list down the pages that get the highest traffic in the analyzed domain from the search engine.
 This is again an extension of the Top Pages list that we saw in the Overview section.

 - URL: The URL in the analyzed domain that is receiving search engine traffic.